 For lease sales, BLM's identification efforts include: (1) completing a comprehensive "literature review," which is a review and analysis of available pertinent cultural resource records and information for each parcel and the surrounding areas that are included in the undertaking APE; and (2) proactively seeking information from others who may have knowledge of historic properties in the area.
-The BLM's identification efforts described in the report for the June 2021 lease sale undertakings are consistent with the direction provided in multiple IBLA decisions/orders, including Mandan, Hidatsa, and Arikara Nation, 164 IBLA 343 (2005), Southern Utah Wilderness Alliance, IBLA 2008-264 (2009), and Southern Utah Wilderness Alliance, IBLA 2002-334.
+The BLM's identification efforts described in the report for the 2022 First Lease Sale undertaking is consistent with the direction provided in multiple IBLA decisions/orders, including Mandan, Hidatsa, and Arikara Nation, 164 IBLA 343 (2005), Southern Utah Wilderness Alliance, IBLA 2008-264 (2009), and Southern Utah Wilderness Alliance, IBLA 2002-334.

-In association with the 2022 First Quarter parcels, the BLM invited the following Native American tribes to participate in government-to-government consultations via certified letter sent August 31, 2021:
+In association with the 2022 First Lease Sale parcels, the BLM invited the following Native American tribes to participate in government-to-government consultations via certified letter sent August 31, 2021: